 iOS is one of the most dominant operating systems out there.
 Unfortunately, you can only find it on Apple’s mobile devices.
 But if you have neither an iPhone nor an iPad, what are you expected to do?
-Your only option is to download an iOS emulator.
+Your only option is to download an iPhone emulator.

 If you don’t know where to start looking for an iOS emulator for PC, try these options: